RUGSoftEng/2018-Hestia-Web/newREADME.md

 #### post
 This will post a new server associated with a user to the database.
 This expects a JSON object representing properties (name, IP address, and port) of the server.
 If successful this will return a JSON representation of the stored server.

-### /servers/<string:id>
+### /servers/<string:server_id>
 This endpoint extends from the /servers/, but adds the ability to query a single server based on the identification of the (user) that requested.
 When an authenticated user needs to communicated with a specific server, they will pass the server id into the argument of the endpoint.
 For example, an authenticated user wishes to get from server with id="54a8c4h".
 They will send a request through the endpoint /servers/54a8c4h/.

 #### get
 The get function acts like before and fetches the server as an object from the database.
 This is then returned as a JSON object.
 However, the previous endpoint will return a JSON array containing zero or many servers, this will instead return a single object representing the queried server.

 #### delete
 This function deletes the specific server that was passed in.
 It will return a code 204 is this completes correctly.
+This will cascade to delete all presets associated with the deleted server.

 #### put
 This function will update the name, IP address, or port of a server given its id.